xboxfly15/Machine-install-instructions-and-scripts/install-instructions/Setup-IPv6.md

 ```
 netplan apply
 ```
-Ubuntu DONE, your machine should now be IPv6 accessible
+Ubuntu DONE, your machine should now be IPv6 accessible, You can test this by running `ping ipv6.google.com`, it it says "Network Unreachable" then the configuration isn't correct.

 ### CentOS:
 The network configuration files are located in /etc/sysconfig/network-scripts/